rajeshbabu-oviva/otel-keycloak-react/README.md

 npm run start
 ```

-Frontend can be accessed on http://localhost:3001 and click on login.
+Frontend can be accessed on http://localhost:3001 and users can login based on their users information.

 Currently, default otel-collector docker service has no auth in place, hence the tracing information can be seen propagating to otel collector and all the way to zipkin backend.